juliano-felipe/juliano-felipe.github.io/_posts/2017-04-04-initialize-repos.md

 title: Initialize a Repos
 categories: git initialize
 tags: git init initialize remote fetch
-excerpt: To start using Git, you need to set your Server, that can be a github, gitlab or whatever you want.
+excerpt: To start using Git you need to set your Server.
+It can be a github, gitlab or whatever you want.
 If you want to set ...
 ---
 # Initialize a Repos

 ### Bare Repos (server)

-To start using Git, you need to set your Server, that can be a github, gitlab or whatever you want.
+To start using Git you need to set your Server.
+I can be a github, gitlab or whatever you want.
 If you want to set a Git Server on your machine, the simplest way to do that is creating a folder in you computer, and run the following commands:

 _For example purposes, let's say we have a /git-server in our computer_